KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-right-pane.md

 ## Anatomy

-The right pane essentially is a Teams tab that displays content with the following dimensions:
+The right pane is a Teams tab that displays content with the following dimensions:

 * **Width**: 280 pixels (with 20 pixels of padding on either side)
 * **Height**: Full bleed to the bottom of the right pane.
-There are 20 pixels of padding between the right pane header and the webview.
+There are 20 pixels of padding between the pane header and the webview.

 :::image type="content" source="../assets/images/calls-and-meetings/right-pane-anatomy.png" alt-text="Illustration showing the UI anatomy of a meeting extension right pane." border="false":::

 1. **App icon**: The entry point to the right pane.
-1. **Right pane header**: Includes tab name, more actions, and close.
+1. **Right pane header**: Includes tab name, more actions, and dismiss button.
 1. **Tab name**: The name of the tab instance.
 1. **More actions**: Provides options on hover that include:
    * Reload the tab.